Our Covid-19 Response

 Fever Based Approach to Early Infection Detection

 The KnowWhere Campus Safety System was designed to adapt to any crisis schools may face.
-When we look at schools returning in the Fall 2020, not only will the same security concerns need to be addressed, but so will the new threat of mass infection.
+When we look at schools returning to in-person learning, not only will the same security concerns need to be addressed, but so will the new threat of mass infection.
 Our system makes it possible for schools to better handle the challenges of COVID-19, while also addressing other security and safety concerns.

 83-99% of people with COVID-19 present with a fever - CDC